 Among her many accolades, Ms. Harris has been named to Fortune’s list of “The 50 Most Powerful Black Executives in Corporate America,” American Banker’s “Top 25 Most Powerful Women in Finance,” Black Enterprise’s “Top 75 Most Powerful Women in Business” and “Top 75 African Americans on Wall Street,” Essence’s list of “The 50 Women Who are Shaping the World,” and Ebony’s “Power 100” and “15 Corporate Women at the Top.”

 Ms. Harris is the author of several books including Authenticity: The Power Is You, The 90-Day Rule, Perception is the Co-Pilot to Reality, Leverage Your Voice, Expect to Win: Show Up With Your Best Self Every Day, and, most recently, Strategize to Win.

 Ms. Harris is also an accomplished gospel singer.
 While at Harvard, she sang with the world-renowned Radcliffe Choral Society and in her own band Rhythm Company.
 She has performed four sold-out concerts at Carnegie Hall and released several albums.

-This lecture is sponsored by the Lore-El Center for Women’s Leadership, the Office of Graduate Student Affairs, and the Office of the President, along with generous support provided by Dianne (Smith) Szipszky '90 '91.
-It is a part of the 2017 LeadHERship Conference.
+This lecture was sponsored by the Lore-El Center for Women’s Leadership, the Office of Graduate Student Affairs, and the Office of the President, along with generous support provided by Dianne (Smith) Szipszky '90 '91.
+It was a part of the 2017 LeadHERship Conference.